Chan Hon-chung: Hong Kong Chinese Martial Arts Society

 In 1969, a group of Chinese martial artists came to Hong Kong from Singapore to discuss holding a Southeast Asia Chinese martial arts competition.

 The leader of the Singapore group suggested Hong Kong should have an association to coordinate and expand the Chinese martial arts community.

 Every style and school of Kung Fu agreed it was a good idea and Chan was elected as the chairman of the association.

 Chan was awarded a medal by Queen Elizabeth II in 1973 for his leadership and contribution to the Chinese martial arts community.
 He was the only Chinese martial artist honored by the Queen during colonial Hong Kong.

 Incident

 The chairman single-handedly fought off four young armed robbers.

-It was late in the evening on the Chinese New Year's Eve in 1973, Chan and his wife were preparing for the new year's celebration for the next day at his tailor shop.
-Chan's wife went checking on the doors when they were about to leave the premises and this was when she faced four robbers with knives and then shouted for help.
-It was a natural instinct for Chan to stand in front of those armed robbers to protect his wife.
-The young robbers were surprised to see the fast and powerful fighting skills from this elderly man and within minutes they all fled with injuries.
-Chan got a slight injury on his belly from this battle but those young robbers were surely not in good shape after the incident.
+Late on Chinese New Year's Eve in 1973, Chan and his wife were closing their tailor shop when four armed robbers entered the premises.
+Chan intervened to protect his wife, confronting the intruders.
+Despite sustaining a minor injury to his abdomen, Chan managed to fend off the attackers, who fled the scene.